Food CGMP Modernization — A Focus on Food Safety

 One commenter stated that "The section of education and training of employees only includes the dangers of poor personal hygiene and improper food handling techniques.
-It should also include education and training in all aspects of hazard control including allergen control." back to the top
+It should also include education and training in all aspects of hazard control including allergen control."

 One commenter wrote that specific temperature requirements should be deleted from the current regulation.
 Under 21 CFR 110.80 (b)(3), the current regulation requires that "food that can support the rapid growth of undesirable microorganisms, particularly those of public health significance, shall be held "in a manner that prevents the food from becoming adulterated...".
 The regulation states that this "may be accomplished by any effective means, including: (i) Maintaining refrigerated foods at 45°F (7.2°C) or below as appropriate for the particular food involved...." and "(iii) Maintaining hot foods at 140°F (60°C) or above."
 The commenter noted that since these regulations were published, "...the FDA and industry have become concerned about Listeria monocytogenes in ready-to-eat foods, and an FDA/FSIS risk assessment has indicated that for foods that support growth of L. monocytogenes a temperature of 45°F may not be appropriate, depending on the shelf-life of the food.
 FDA has also developed guidance for retail and food service; the 2001 Food Code recommends a cold-holding temperature of 41°F for 'potentially hazardous foods' that support growth of pathogens.
 The Food Code has also been recently revised to decrease the requirements for hot holding from 140°F to 135°F based on data that suggest this still provides a margin of safety with respect to growth of the organism of concern, Clostridium perfringens.